Semantics are important when it comes to dog training and none more so than the phrase “I’m taking my dog for a walk”.

 Use this knowledge to shape your training schedule, and to change your dogs moments outside from walks to experiences.

-If you don’t get past the end of the road for a couple of weeks- that’s ok.
-It is much better for our dogs to build up those foundations than being thrown in the deep end where they will fail.
+If you don’t get past the end of the road for a couple weeks- that’s ok.
+It is much better for our dogs to build up those foundations than be thrown in the deep end where they will fail.

 For a fat girl, I use a lot of exercise analogies, but this I think is a good one.
 If your goal is to run the Boston marathon- you don’t start off day 1 running the marathon.
 You start with running 1 block until you are ready for 2, then 3.
 You work within your capabilities.
 Dog training is exactly the same.